-- $\sigma{m,1} = 0$ between the stable domain and the mode 1 domain; - $\sigma{m,1} = \sigma{m,2}$ between the mode 1 domain and the mode 2 domain; - $\sigma{m,2} = 0$ between the stable domain and the mode 2 domain.

-Each point of the curves represented on figure 5 was obtained by numerical maximization of the dispersion equation.
+channel, both n=1 and n=2 modes are unstable, but the latter grows faster.
+These transitions can be summarized in a three-dimensional phase diagram, with coordinates R, F, and S. A constant S slice of this diagram is presented in Fig. 5.
+The borders between domains are characterized by the following relations ($\sigma{m,n}$ is the maximum growth rate corresponding to mode n): $\sigma{m,1}=0$ between the stable domain and the mode 1 domain; $\sigma{m,1}=\sigma{m,2}$ between the mode 1 domain and the mode 2 domain; $\sigma{m,2}=0$ between the stable domain and the mode 2 domain.
+Each point of the curves represented in Fig. 5 was obtained by numerical maximization of the dispersion equation.

-The most surprising feature appearing on the diagram of figure 5 is that bars can be unstable even for vanishing Froude number (and thus for vanishing Reynolds number).
+The most surprising feature appearing on the diagram in Fig. 5 is that bars can be unstable even for vanishing Froude number (and thus for vanishing Reynolds number).
 In that case, inertia is completely neglected.
 In other words, bars may develop in a purely viscous flow, which is impossible for dunes and ripples.
-Since a purely viscous flow can present no transverse recirculation, the above statement proves that neither turbulence nor recirculation are inherently linked to bar formation.
+Since a purely viscous flow can present no transverse recirculation, the above statement proves that neither turbulence nor recirculation is inherently linked to bar formation.

 The same diagram also provides a crude interpretation for the aging of laminar laboratory rivers.
-Let us consider for example the case of section III, for which the mean water level is fixed, while its bed and banks are freely eroded.
-If we assume a quasi-static evolution of the bed width so that the stability analysis for fixed wall can be roughly used, we can draw a schematic scenario for the river deformation.
-Thus, the tilt S remains constant throughout the experiment whereas, in accordance with (22), the Froude number and aspect ratio evolve as follows:
+Let us consider for example the case of Sec.
+III, for which the mean water level is fixed, while its bed and banks are freely eroded.
+If we assume a quasistatic evolution of the bed width so that the stability analysis for fixed wall can be roughly used, we can draw a schematic scenario for the river deformation.
+Thus, the tilt S remains constant throughout the experiment whereas, in accordance with Eq.
+(22), the Froude number and aspect ratio evolve as follows:

-$$R \propto t^{2/(\beta+2)}, \quad F \propto t^{3/(2(\beta+2))}.$$ (45)
+$$R \propto t^{2/(\beta+2)}, \quad F \propto t^{3/[2(\beta+2)]}.$$ (45)

-This parameterized curve correspond to $F = F_0(R/R_0)^{3/4}$ in the stability diagram (the subscript 0 denotes initial conditions).
-In most cases this curve comes successively through the three stability domains of figure 5, allowing for the successive development of different bars modes.
+This parametrized curve corresponds to $F = F_0 (R/R_0)^{3/4}$ in the stability diagram (the subscript 0 denotes initial conditions).
+In most cases this curve comes successively through the three stability domains of Fig. 5, allowing for the successive development of different bar modes.
 If the water output is conserved instead of the water level (this condition is more common in experiments), the straight channel evolution is characterized by

-$$F = F_0(R/R_0)^{-3/8}.
+$$F = F_0 (R/R_0)^{-3/8}.
 (46)$$

-Again, for realistic initial conditions ( $R_0 = 20.3$ and $F_0 = 3.21$ in the experiment of [12]), the river undergoes different instability regimes as it ages.
-The three points $\Sigma_i$ drawn on figure 5 would then represent three different states of the same experiment, extrapolated from the initial condition using (46).
-The corresponding growth rate are plotted in Figure 4.
+Again, for realistic initial conditions (R_0 =20.3 and F_0 =3.21 in the experiment in [12]), the river undergoes different instability regimes as it ages.
+The three points Σ_i drawn on Fig. 5 would then represent three different states of the same experiment, extrapolated from the initial condition using Eq.
+(46).
+The corresponding growth rates are plotted in Fig. 4.
 When the highest growth rate of the first mode crosses zero, alternate bars appear, eventually replaced by higher order modes, leading to braided patterns.